llucasls/status-bar/README.md

 ```
 STATUS_BAR_NOTIFY=true
 STATUS_BAR_NOTIFICATION_TIME=10
+STATUS_BAR_RESTART_ON_SIGHUP=false
 ```
-The first one controls wether it will send a message through the notification daemon when the process terminates.
+- STATUS_BAR_NOTIFY: controls wether it will send a message through the notification daemon when the process terminates.
 It accepts the values "true" and "false".
-The second one sets the duration of the notification, in seconds.
+- STATUS_BAR_NOTIFICATION_TIME: sets the duration of the notification, in seconds.
+- STATUS_BAR_RESTART_ON_SIGHUP: tells the script wether to restart automatically on SIGHUP.
+If you’re not having problems with hangups, this option shouldn’t be necessary.

 The defaults are the same as stated in the example above.

 ## Disclaimer